Sir-Jude/Distriflask/README.md

 ### 3.1.4.
 The table of courses and exercises
 In the page [Users](#user_list), note down a exercise number and then click on "**Courses**" in the navigation bar.

-Now, paste in the form a release number or a device name and click "**Search**"
+Now, paste in the form a exercise number or a course name and click "**Search**"
-- The filter "**Release**", shows a table with the list of all minor releases of the major version, with the column containing the selected one highlighted in red.
-This allows the admin not only to see how many students have bought that particular release, but also advise them about the updates which have been released after the version they have bought.
+- The filter "**Exercise**", shows a table with the list of all exercises, with the column containing the selected one highlighted in red.
-- The filter "**Devices**", shows the list of releases available for that particular instrument.
+- The filter "**Courses**", shows the list of exercises available for that particular instrument.

 <a id="upload"></a>
 ### 3.1.5.
 Upload a file
-Click on "**Upload**": you will be redirected to the form which allows you to select the release to be uploaded and the device it belong to.
+Click on "**Upload**": you will be redirected to the form which allows you to select the exercise to be uploaded and the course it belong to.

-The names of the available devices can be taken from the table in the page [Users](#user_list).
+The names of the available courses can be taken from the table in the page [Users](#user_list).

-In theory, Flask allows the upload of any file, but for demostration purposes, this app restricts the format to "**.txt**" and "**.deb**"
+In theory, Flask allows the upload of any file, but for demonstration purposes, this app restricts the format to "**.txt**" and "**.deb**"

-Once you have chosen a device and an appropriate file, click on "**Upload**".
+Once you have chosen a course and an appropriate file, click on "**Upload**".

-Now, if you open the folder "**uploads**", which was created when you launched the [script](#script), you will find the file in a folder with the name of the selected device.
+Now, if you open the folder "**uploads**", which was created when you launched the [script](#script), you will find the file in a folder with the name of the selected course.

 <a id="download"></a>
 ### 3.1.5.
 Download a file from the admin pages
 Click on "**Download**": you will be redirected to page with the form which allows you to download and save one of the company's exercises (remember, in this prototype, they are represented by some file.txt) on your computer.

-Choose a device from the top drop-down menu and click on "**Select**".
+Choose a course from the top drop-down menu and click on "**Select**".

-This, will automatically populate the second drop-down menu with the available releases for that particular device.
+This, will automatically populate the second drop-down menu with the available exercises for that particular course.